DanlinJia/SSD_Sim/README.md

 ## Tips:
-After compiling MQSim, copy the compiled executable file to both sample_generator and io_sim for further use.
+After compiling MQSim, copy the compiled executable file, workload and config files (MQSim, workload.xml, and ssdconfig.xml) to both sample_generator and io_sim for further use.